Shaping lives through career discovery

 Peter Cayless, CEO & Founder of Working Eye, explains how Working Eye turns traditional and directive careers advice into a multi-media career discovery experience, using AI through IBM’s watsonx.

-That way, the door is opened to new ways of career discovery as it demystifies the complex decisions of career choices and job options.
+That way, the door is opened to new ways of career discovery as it demystifies the complex decisions of industry career choices and job options.
 In fact, it demystifies the whole world of work and the even more challenging, very future of work itself.

 With up-to-the minute films, dynamic infographics and constantly evolving information, all managed through interaction with a friendly chatbot, young people will stay ahead of the game and feel empowered like never before.